India: Strengthening Families in COVID's Aftermath

 “My daughter is very mixed in nature, she is very friendly with everyone, taking care of her brother.
 She loves to help others like her father.
 She is like her father.
 Her father taught her boxing, she is very much interested in boxing.
 Always doing boxing with me, even with others.
 She is intelligent and good in studies.
 She also loves to sing, dance and play.”

 However, underneath the rhythms of caregiving and home life lies an unspoken but ever-present sense of loss.
-Like so many of us across the world who have been affected by the COVID-19 pandemic, P. Sruti and her family have had to rely upon their inner resilience to face each new day, shaped by grief.
+Like so many across the world who have been affected by the COVID-19 pandemic, Sruti and her family have had to rely on their inner resilience to face each new day, shaped by grief.

-Previously, P. Sruti’s family life had a different rhythm – one of shared caregiving and someone with whom to discuss decisions about the children.
-When Swati was a baby and toddler, P. Sruti’s husband, P. Anil Kumar, worked for a private company while she cared for their two young children.
+Previously, P. Sruti’s family life had a different rhythm–one of shared caregiving where Sruti had someone with whom to discuss decisions about the children.
+When Swati was a baby and toddler, Sruti’s husband, Anil Kumar, worked for a private company while Sruti cared for their two young children.

-In May 2021, their whole world crumbled when the entire family contracted COVID-19, but P. Anil Kumar didn’t get better as his wife and children recovered.
-Although he received care and oxygen at a local hospital, he never returned home to his wife and children.
+Then in May 2021, their whole world crumbled.
+The entire family contracted COVID-19, but Anil Kumar didn’t get better as his wife and children recovered.
+He went to the hospital for care and he never returned home.

 Keeping a Family Together After a Tragic Loss

-“After the death of my husband, my son’s health condition was not good…I was also mentally disturbed and financially very weak…I faced the problem to fulfil the immediate needs of my children and also faced the financial problem for the admission of my daughter at school, but with the support of my maternal uncle, it was possible.”
+“After the death of my husband, my son’s health condition was not good…I faced the problem to fulfil the immediate needs of my children and also faced the financial problem for the admission of my daughter at school.”

-Fortunately, Swati and Bhaskar were identified through an initiative that conducted outreach and provided virtual case management support as part of a COVID-19 emergency response with support from Changing the Way We Care (CTWWC) India, local partner ARUNA, and the Government of India, so that a loving, resilient mother could continue caring for her children in their home.
+Fortunately, Swati and her brother Bhaskar were identified through an initiative that conducted outreach as part of a COVID-19 emergency response with support from the Changing the Way We Care project in India, our local partner ARUNA, and the Government of India, so that a loving, resilient mother could continue caring for her children in their home.

 Looking Towards the Future

-P. Sruti has also taken three months of training to pursue a potential job opportunity with a company, while exploring several other options to provide for her family.
-“In the future I am planning to do any business” she said.
+Sruti has also taken three months of training to pursue a potential job opportunity with a company, while exploring several other options to provide for her family.
+“In the future I am planning to do any business” she says.
 “I am thinking to start a grocery or stationery shop."

-When she shared gratitude for support accessing government financial and food support, critical help that kept her family intact, she referred to the months following her husband’s death as “our crisis.”
-And now, “I feel confident that someone is there for my family.”
+When she shared gratitude for financial and food support, critical help that kept her family intact, Sruti referred to the months following her husband’s death as “our crisis.”
+And now, she says, “I feel confident that someone is there for my family.”

-To learn more, about Changing the Way We Care (CTWWC) India, click here
+To learn more, about Changing the Way We Care in India, click here

 Statistics from the Imperial College of London’s COVID-19 Orphanhood data: